TORONTO, ONTARIO--(Marketwired - March 31, 2017) - Canada Revenue Agency

 The Government of Canada recognizes the important role of small businesses in creating jobs and supporting the economy.
 That is why the government has committed to making the Canada Revenue Agency (CRA) a fairer, more service-oriented organization to help support these businesses, while ensuring tax fairness for the middle class.

 Until now, all LOI visits were initiated by the CRA and could not be requested by businesses.
-Now, the Agency is piloting a "by request" option in select cities including Montréal.
-To participate in this pilot, the CRA asks that you please make sure your business is based in Greater Montréal Area and is not incorporated; that you are available during normal business hours; and, you have not had a previous LOI visit from the CRA.
-When a small business based in Greater Montréal Area makes a request, the CRA will recommend one of the following:
+Now, the Agency is piloting a "by request" option in select cities including Toronto.
+To participate in this pilot, the CRA asks that you please make sure your business is based in the Greater Toronto Area and is not incorporated; that you are available during normal business hours; and, you have not had a previous LOI visit from the CRA.
+When a small business based in the Greater Toronto Area makes a request, the CRA will recommend one of the following: